Cleo A. O'Donnell: Coaching

 In September 1918, O'Donnell became director of athletics and head football coach at Somerville High School in Somerville, Massachusetts.
 In August 1919 he returned his alma mater as the graduate manager of athletics and head football coach of the Holy Cross Crusaders.
 He remained the head coach at Holy Cross from 1919 through 1929.
 In his 11 years at Holy Cross, his teams posted a combined record of 69–27–6.
 He never had a losing season at Holy Cross, and his 1923 team outscored opponents 272 to 29.
 In 1926, O'Donnell became the school's first athletic director.
 In early 1930, O'Donnell stepped down as head football coach at Holy Cross, but remained at the school as athletic director until December 1933.
 After leaving Holy Cross, O'Donnell went into the restaurant business.

 In April 1935, O'Donnell was hired as the head football coach and athletic director at Saint Anselm College in Goffstown, New Hampshire.
 O'Donnell was the head coach at Saint Anselm for six seasons from 1935 to 1940.
 In January 1941, O'Donnell resigned his position at Saint Anselm.

 In 1943 and 1944, O'Donnell coached Marlborough High School while head coach Ed Sullivan was serving in the military.
-In 1944 he lead the team to an undefeated season and a Class C Championship.
+In 1944 he led the team to an undefeated season and a Class C Championship.
 The following year he coached Fitchburg High School as a military substitute for Marty McDonough.

+Personal life

-O'Donnell and his wife Alice Guerin had five children.
+O'Donnell and his wife Alice Guerin had three sons and two daughters.
 All of his sons also had athletic careers.
-Cleo Jr. was the captain of the 1946 Harvard Crimson football team and head baseball coach at Curry College.
-Another son, Kenneth O'Donnell was captain of the 1948 Harvard Crimson football team and an aide to President John F Kennedy.
+Cleo Jr. was the captain of the 1946 Harvard Crimson football team.
+Kenneth was captain of the 1948 Harvard Crimson football team and an aide to President John F Kennedy.
 Warren played fullback for Holy Cross.
 He was shot thwarting a robbery attempt in 1971 and was confined to a wheelchair until his death in 1976.

+Later life

 After retiring from coaching, O'Donnell operated a tile manufacturing company in Worcester, Massachusetts.
 On February 14, 1953, O'Donnell collapsed and died suddenly while attending a testimonial dinner for his former pupil, Harry McMahon, at Southbridge, Massachusetts.

+Honors

 O'Donnell was inducted into the Holy Cross Athletics Hall of Fame in 1962.
 He was also inducted into Saint Anselm College's Anselmian Athletic Club Hall of Fame in 1985.